LELEC210X/LELEC210X/classification/README.md

 > [!NOTE]
 > You have to select the `LELEC210X` kernel prior to running any cell,
 > otherwise it will probably not work!
 If you are using VSCode, please
-> refer to their documentation.
+> refer to their documentation, to ensure you are using the correct
+> virtual environment or kernel.

 If Jupter does not launch a browser Windows, you can scroll the terminal and click (<kbd>CTRL</kbd>+<kbd>LEFT CLICK</kbd>) on one of the HTTP links displayed.